port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/installation.md

 gcp_organization = "<your_gcp_organization>"
 gcp_ocean_setup_project = "<your_gcp_project>"
 gcp_included_projects = ["<your_gcp_project>"] # The Project list that the integration digests resources from.
-integration_identifier = "gcp"
-scheduled_resync_interval = 1440
-event_listener = {
+gcp_project_filter = "<filter>" # The filter string used to retrieve GCP projects, allowing complex filtering by combining multiple conditions with logical operators (AND | OR). integration_identifier = "gcp" scheduled_resync_interval = 1440 event_listener = {